hannobraun/www.fornjot.app/content/faq.md

 template = "faq.html"
 +++

-### What is Code-CAD? {#code-first}
+### What does "code-first CAD" mean? {#code-first}

 CAD (computer-aided design) is a type of software for designing 3D objects.
 It's distinct from 3D modeling software in general, in that it's focused on technical applications.
 Like designing parts of a machine (or the whole machine).

 Most CAD software provides a graphical user interface, which can be both complicated and limiting.
-Code-CAD is an alternative approach, in which CAD models are defined by code.
+Fornjot follows an alternative alternative approach, in which CAD models are defined by code.
 You use a programming language to program your models, like you would software.
+This is also called Code-CAD, or programmatic CAD.

-There's an [article about the advantages of Code-CAD](https://www.fornjot.app/blog/code-cad-advantages/) on the Fornjot blog.
+There's an [article about the advantages of this approach](https://www.fornjot.app/blog/code-cad-advantages/) on the Fornjot blog.

 ### Is Fornjot similar to [OpenSCAD](https://openscad.org/)? {#openscad}